Oral History Transcript — Dr. Kenneth Stevens

 Matthies: And thatís going to be much more likely to translate into clinical problems and disordered speech, than a data-driven approach.

 Stevens: Thatís the hope.
 Yes.
 So the data-driven approach, basically, looks at things on the surface and tries to relate that to surface acoustic things.
-So what that means is that any given word might have ten different pronunciations and you might have fifty or sixty different phonetic units or phons, as they call them.
+So what that means is that any given word might have ten different pronunciations and you might have fifty or sixty different phonetic units or phones, as they call them.
 Just so that you can relate these surface representations of the acoustics.

 Matthies: Thatís exciting.
 I hope that continues to go well for you.
 Letís talk a little bit about your family.
 Youíre currently married to Sharon Manuel.
-What is your spouseís occupation at the time?
+What is your spouseís occupation at this time?

-Stevens: She is an Associate Professor in the communicative disorders department at Northeastern University.
+Stevens: She is an Associate Professor in the Communicative Disorders Department at Northeastern University.

 Matthies: So, two faculty members in one family.